Back to Blog

 Shopping Lists by Reception Length

 Not every wedding reception is 4 hours.
-Here is what you need for different durations:
+Here are baseline estimates for different durations:

 3-Hour Reception